Answers to Frequently Asked Questions

 Yes and no. There are no magic numbers of characters or words that identify too-long sentences, and no commercial software can reliably decide when a sentence is too complex.
 Software that claims to make such judgments can make them only mindlessly, using made-up magic numbers.

+The largest document Editor has been tested on is a collection of 40,000 sentences, good and bad, that a researcher (not us) put together to test grammar checkers.
+According to Google, that is the equivalent of 3750 manuscript pages or a 2600-page published book.
+Editor delivered a complete analysis of the entire document—nearly a million words, by Editor's count—in about fifteen minutes.
 There are ways to fine-tune the program to eliminate many unnecessary comments, depending on the writing situation.
 College undergraduates, journalists, dissertation writers, and fiction authors, for example, differ in their editing needs and purposes, and Editor can accommodate many of those differences.

 There is no need to break up and then reassemble a long document in order to analyze it with Editor.
 In a word processor, highlight sections of any length, extract them using Save As into separate documents, and analyze those.
 Use the results, either as you get them or cumulatively, to copyedit the original document in the word processor.
-The Word Add-In has a bookmark function that allows suspending an editing session and returning later to the point of suspension.

 Professional organizations' rules for formatting footnotes and bibliographies are complex and differ considerably from one to the next.
 Editor does not attempt to check them; for the proper notational and bibliographical formats, scholars should consult the style manuals appropriate to their fields or use specialized software available from the Internet.